 Looking at the rowing movements, the rowing movements should end up coming from the shoulders.

-If they end up having a poor position in their shoulders, the wrists and the elbows end up playing more of a role when it comes to rowing or pulling movements.
-If they end up having good posture, the rowing movement ends up coming from the shoulders with the elbows and wrists assisting.
+If they end up having a poor position in their shoulders, the wrists and elbows play more of a role when it comes to rowing or pulling movements.
+And if they have good posture, the rowing movement comes from the shoulders with the elbows and wrists assisting.

-If I see collapsing in the shoulders and if I see the wrists and elbows being the primary things working, then I need to work on fixing this.
-Either there is a weakness or there is motor pattern issue that I need to address.
+If I see collapsing in the shoulders, wrists, and elbows as the primary things working, then I need to work on fixing this.
+Either there is a weakness or a motor pattern issue that I need to address.

-I can just have them do the push up movement.
-What will end up happening is if the elbows gravitate out more there will be more stress on the elbows.
+I can have them do the push-up movement.
+What will end up happening is if the elbows gravitate out more, there will be more stress on the elbows.
 If the elbows end up being closer to the body, there will be less stress on the elbow.
-If they end up activating and bringing in the latissimus dorsi (lats) into the pushing movement or a push up movement there will be less stress on the elbow.
+If they end up activating and bringing in the latissimus dorsi (lats) into the pushing or push-up movement, there will be less stress on the elbow.

 Push Up Self Test

-A little self-test that I will ask my clients to do is to relax their abdominal area, stay weak in the shoulders, and go through a wall push up or push up movement and asking how does that end up feeling in the elbows?
+A little self-test that I will ask my clients to do is to relax their abdominal area, stay weak in the shoulders, and go through a wall push-up or push-up movement and ask how they end up feeling in the elbows.

 And then I will end up asking them to build tension in those lats and bring the elbows down.